Football in Indonesia: Clubs

 Indonesia has 7 traditional football teams where all of them are the founders of PSSI, the Indonesian football association.
-The seven teams are, Persib Bandung, Persija Jakarta, Persis Solo, Persebaya Surabaya, PSIS Semarang, PSIM Yogyakarta, and PSM Madiun.
+The seven teams are, Persib Bandung, Persija Jakarta, Persis Solo, Persebaya Surabaya, PPSM Magelang, PSIM Yogyakarta, and PSM Madiun.
 These seven teams are regulated directly in the rules of the Indonesian football federation where these seven teams are not allowed to change their name or change their logo significantly.

-PSM Makassar is the oldest professional football team in Indonesia, it was founded in 2 November 1905 under the name Makassaarsche Voetbal Bond.
+PSM Makassar is the oldest professional football team in Indonesia, it was founded on 2 November 1905 under the name Makassaarsche Voetbal Bond.
 Meanwhile, the oldest amateur and also oldest football club in Indonesia is UNI Bandung, which was founded in 1903 and is now an internal club under the auspices of Persib Bandung.

 Women's football

 The country has never qualified for any FIFA women's tournament.
 However, the team has twice finished as high as fourth in the AFC Women's Asian Cup, in 1977 and 1986.

 In December 2017, Women's Football Association of Indonesia (ASBWI) was created in their first congress in Palembang.

 In 2019 Liga 1 Putri was launched as the top-flight women's football league in Indonesia.